 3) Site Statistics

-Here, you can pull your monthly pageviews, sessions, and visits from Google Analytics.
-If you don’t have Google Analytics or can’t set it up on your blog, you can list out statistics from your blog platform’s statistics, but if we’re honest, Google Analytics is the way to go (here’s a post on how to set it up for WordPress.org sites).
+Here, you can pull your monthly pageviews, sessions, and visits from Google Analytics (learn more about understanding your site analytics here).
+If you don’t have Google Analytics or can’t set it up on your blog, you can list out statistics from your blog platform’s statistics, but if we’re honest, Google Analytics is the way to go (here’s our post on how to install it).
 If you have a Facebook page for your blog, that’s another great place to look for information on your community.
 Facebook insights offer things like male/female breakdown, country, and city demographics.

 Social Media Stats